DiogorPinheiro/DoIHave/README.md

 ![](doIhave/screenshot/4.png)

 DoIHave is a work in progress, the database still has a couple flaws and it is still a desktop app.
-Hopefully in the future there will be a DoIHave mobile application, which way more useful for users.
+Hopefully in the future there will be a DoIHave mobile application.